How to Deal With a Drug Addict Son or Daughter in College

 – Experiencing legal issues often due to misuse

-– Tolerance against large quantity of alcohol
+– Tolerance against a large quantity of alcohol

 – Withdrawal from engaging life